Aaron-Bopp/TIM/40_Evergreens/Religion as a rational bid for supernatural reward.md

 religion can be seen as a rational attempt to do this.
 This is also unique because it is a explanation of [[religion]] that some believers would agree with.
-While they would usually not say that they only believe for this reward, they would definitely cite it as something they are looking forward to or are thankful for.
+While they would usually not say that they only believe for this reward, they would definitely cite it as source of [[hope]] and thankfulness.

 [[Darwin's Cathedral by David Sloan Wilson]] points out that this view of religion is not adaptive, as the reward is never actually delivered because of [[belief]], but as a byproduct.
 While this is a valid explanation, and supported by evidence like [[Belief can motivate adaptation]],